lkrych/cprogramming/pointers/1_introduction.md

 Most **pointers are used to manipulate data in memory**.
 A pointer variable contains the address in memory of another variable, object, or function.

 A pointer is normally declared to be of a specific type depending on what it points to, however **there is nothing inherent in a pointer that indicates what type of data the pointer is referencing**.
-A pointer only contains an address
+A pointer only contains an address.

 ### C and Memory